A “How To” Net Art & GIF Making Tutorial.

 The original image.
 I found it, I liked it, I was inspired and got to work. (tons of images here) I saved the image from the web.
 Don’t fret, you wont get sued!
 I don’t plan to do anything with this image other than inspire creativity and show you how we can breathe new creative life into our history.
 Let’s revive this image and bring it to life!
 The NYPL has done a great job of digitizing tons and tons of historical images.
 I feel a connection to NYC.
 My family is from NYC, Im from NYC, this is a part of me and I love that energy.
 I first opened the image in adobe photoshop and got busy.

 Using the rectangular marquee tool I simply removed the interior spaces from the windows of the train, making it transparent negative space.
-I then saved the image as a psd. file (for archival and re-use purposes) but mainly I saved the image as a PNG-24 – (file –> save for web – select – PNG-24) the PNG-24 image option allows for the negative areas to remain open so that if you layer the image over another image or animation you will be able to see through it.
+I then saved the image as a psd. file (for archival and re-use purposes) but mainly, I saved the image as a PNG-24 – (file –> save for web – select – PNG-24).
+The PNG-24 image option allows for the negative areas to remain transparent and open.
+This allows you to layer the image over another image or animation and you will be able to see through it.
 I do this on a regular basis with images that I like, I love to work on repurposing static images with an animation.
 Its a nice way to connect the past and the present.

 The to.be platform allows for you to drag your graphic assets directly into the field, so I did this first and then layered the prepared image of the old train directly on top.
 I scaled it to size by pulling the corners.
 I then used the quicktime application on my mac to “screen record” a few second of the animation.
 Of course you can publish the work directly onto your to.be feed (or keep it private) but in this case I used it as a “tool” for the screen capture.
 I later published another version of this animation (below.)
 Ultimately you can do all of this stuff in one application like photoshop, but I find it much more fun to cross discipline and tinker with multiple software applications and techniques on the web.
 This is where one can create their own methods, record them, share them and build off of them!
 I saved my quicktime screen recording and imported it into photoshop.
 Use the “import –> video frames to layers” option from the file menu and then open your timeline.
 From there you can crop away the rest of the screen (as you see below) and also resize the animation at will.
 Im not going mislead you, quicktime will screen record a large file, and it will need to be tinkered with for the best output of display.
 Output can be in GIF format, or you can also render the frame animation back into an mp4 video file.
 This is helpful if you want to loop the animation on mobile platforms like Instagram or Vine, or bring it into after effects or imovie, or final cut pro.